everyfighting/springday_java/README.md

 # springday_java
-a simple to show the process of java studying
+a simple way to show the process of java studying